Cougar Helicopters Inc. currently has opportunities for six (6) full-time permanent Captains.

 - Fax Number: 709-758-4821

-Interested parties should forward their resume to Human Resources by email no later than the close of business on December 4, 2019.
-Please attach a resume in the form of PDF or Microsoft Word document and identify your interest in the position by stating the subject line: "CHI-C-11-2019”.
+Interested parties should forward their resume to Human Resources by email.
+Please attach a resume in the form of PDF or Microsoft Word document and identify your interest in the position by stating the subject line: "CHI-C-01-2020”.

 We greatly appreciate your interest in Cougar.
 Because of the large volume of applications that we receive, it is impossible for us to speak with every candidate personally.
 After review of our staffing requirements and matching the candidate credentials, the most qualified candidates will be contacted for interviews.